 PNDI-T10 (PCE9, high mobility n-type polymer)

-- Large-quantity orders (so you can plan your experiments with polymers from the same batch)
+Plan your experiments with the confidence of polymers from the same batch

 |Synonyms||PCE9, PNDI-Th10, PNDI(2OD)-T10|